How to Measure SLA & 4 Important SLA Metrics

 1. Uptime

-The availability of a resource is the percentage of time it is working for visitors.
+The availability of a resource is the percentage of time it is working for visitors (learn how to calculate uptime).
 This number will never be 100%, but it should be as close to that number as possible.
 Here are two metrics used to measure availability:

 - Uptime: The percentage of time a resource is up and responds.